eLearning

 Was it a hit, or was it a flop?

 Why?
 Because the most important aspect of training is not whether someone liked it or would recommend it to someone else.
-That’s solely what an NPS score is based on but it’s useless for training.
+That’s solely what an NPS score is based on, but it’s useless for training.

 A good survey for the success of IT project training, or any training for that matter, is whether employees felt they learned what they needed.
-Of course, they won’t necessarily know if they didn’t, but you can get an overall sentiment as to whether they feel they’re prepared to use the new system or not.
+Of course, they won’t necessarily know if they didn’t, but you can get an overall sentiment as to whether they’re prepared to use the new system or not.

 Wrap Up